meiqua/shape_based_matching/README.md

 3. simple codes for rotating and scaling img for training. see test.cpp for examples

 4. nms for accurate edge selection

+5. one channel orientation extraction to save time, about 1/3 faster for gray img

 ## some test